Computing longest palindromic substring after single-character or block-wise edits: Algorithm for -ELPS

-In the next subsection, we describe our algorithm for Case (1).
+In the following, we describe our algorithm for Case (1).
 Case (2) can be treated similarly, by replacing $i_b$ and $i_e$ with $p_b$ and $p_e$, respectively.
 Our algorithm can handle the case where $p_e < p_b$.
 Remark that $p_b$ and $p_e$ can be computed in $O(\ell)$ time by na\"ive character comparisons and a single LCE query each.

-We remark that the longest extension of the maximal palindromes in $T$ which are unchanged or shortened after the block edit can be found $O(1)$ time upon query, after $O(n)$-time and space preprocessing, using similar techniques to the $1$-ELSPal queries from our previous work~\cite{Funakoshi_CPM2018}.
-Also, the longest maximal palindromes that have centers in the new block can be computed in $O(\ell)$ time after $O(n)$-time and space preprocessing, in a similar way to our previous algorithm for the $1$-ELSPal~\cite{Funakoshi_CPM2018}.
-Hence, in this paper we concentrate on the maximal palindromes of $T$ which get extended after the block edit.
-The next observation describes such maximal palindromes.